LLayta/Memory-allocators/README.md

 } chunk_t;
 ```

 Upon initial allocation you'd mmap or sbrk a new chunk and insert it at the head later allocations you'll search the linked list of chunks to find a "free node".
-The algorithms for finding these free chunks are called free block searching algorithms.
+The algorithms for finding these free chunks are called free chunk searching algorithms.
 Some of these algorithms are such:
   * First fit:
   * Best fit:
-  & Worst fit
+  * Worst fit:

+### Deallocation:
+### Pros:
+### Cons:

+### Notes:
+Tons of modern memory allocators such as ``ptmalloc`` and ``dlmalloc`` use this type of allocator.
+Some allocators implemnet binning to store certain lengths of chunk ranges for quick access of free list.
+Some implement seperate linked lists for different sizes for even faster access to free chunks.
+Some implement a binary search tree that orders based on size or chunk address.
+A lot of allocators implement block splitting from recently fetched searching operations.
+A common optimization that ``free`` would implement would be block coalescing, where we conbaine adjencet free chunks into a big free chunk and mark it as new.There are a ton of optimizations in this field.

+## Pool allocators:
+### Allocation:
 ### Deallocation:
 ### Pros:
 ### Cons: